Shirakumo/radiance-tutorial/Part 5.md

 Naturally we need to pass the author to it from our API endpoint.
 But hold on, where do we even know which user it is from?
 The [user interface](https://github.com/Shirakumo/radiance/blob/master/standard-interfaces.lisp#L63) does not give us anything that can do that for us.
 Indeed, we won't be able to get what we need with that interface alone.
 We need something else as well, namely authentication.
 For this, too, we have an interface, conveniently called [`auth`](https://github.com/Shirakumo/radiance/blob/master/standard-interfaces.lisp#L37).
 I trust you are able to add it to the system dependencies on your own.

-Using `auth:current`, we can then set the proper author on our `plaster/new` endpoint.
+In order to retrieve the current user, we'll need to make use of a new interface called `auth`, which handles authentication.
+So, we'll first need to add that interface to the system's dependencies.
+Then, using `auth:current`, we can then set the proper author on our `plaster/new` endpoint.

 ```common-lisp
 :author (user:username (or (auth:current) (user:get "anonymous")))